-The Holter monitor is a portable device used to make a continuous recording of your heart rate and rhythm as you go about your daily routine.
-Information from the device is used to detect any heart rhythm abnormalities, to help determine whether your medications need adjusting, or to match symptoms with heart activity.
+Also known as an ambulatory ECG or EKG monitor, the Holter monitor is a portable device used to make a continuous recording of your heart rate and rhythm as you go about your daily routine.
+A cardiologist uses the information from the device to detect heart rhythm abnormalities, determine whether your medications need adjusting, or to match your symptoms with heart activity.

-If you have signs and symptoms of an arrhythmia such as palpitations (episodes of rapid heartbeats) or unexplained fainting or dizziness, your doctor may recommend wearing a Holter monitor for 48 hours.
-Over that period of time, abnormalities in your heart rate and rhythm can be recorded.
-Additionally, you can press the Event Button whenever you feel a specific symptom which helps to document how your symptoms might be related to any abnormal electrical activity in your heart.
+If you have signs and symptoms of an arrhythmia, such as palpitations (episodes of rapid heartbeats) or unexplained fainting or dizziness, your doctor may recommend wearing a Holter monitor for 72 hours to 14 days.
+Over that period, the Holter monitor will record abnormalities in your heart rate and rhythm.
+Additionally, you can press the Event button to document when you feel a specific symptom.
+This helps a cardiologist assess whether your symptoms are related to abnormal electrical activity in your heart

-Your doctor must order this test and fully complete a requisition form.
-Your doctor will contact the Cardiac Diagnostic Centre to book the appointment.
+Your doctor must order this test.
+Your doctor will fax a requisition to 613-696-7197 or electronically submit a completed form to the Arrhythmia Monitoring Centre to book an appointment.
 The office staff will contact you with the date and time.
-If you are given a requisition, you must bring it with you.
 A few days before your scheduled appointment, you will receive an automated phone call reminder of your appointment.

-If you need to change the appointment date, you can contact the Cardiac Diagnostic Centre at 613-696-7066.
+If you need to change the appointment date, you can contact the Arrhythmia Monitoring Centre at 613-696-7239.

-- Electrodes clipped to wires will be applied to each prepared site on your chest.
-The wires will be secured onto your skin with tape.
+- A technician will apply electrodes clipped to wires to each prepared site on your chest.
+Tape will secure the wires to your skin.

 - The Holter technician will instruct you to press the Event button when experiencing symptoms.
-You will be provided with a diary in which you can record any symptoms experienced including the time and activity level associated with the symptom.
-If you do not experience any symptoms during the monitoring period, return the diary and write “no symptoms” in the diary.
+The technician may provide you with a diary in which you may record symptoms experienced, including the time and activity level associated with the symptom.
+If you do not experience symptoms during the monitoring period, return the diary and write “no symptoms” in the diary.

-- You will be instructed to remove the monitor at a specified time and to discard the used, as well as unused, electrodes.
+- A technician will instruct you to remove the monitor at a specified time and to discard the electrodes.

-- Scissors and other sharp tools should not be used to remove gauze or tape.
+- Scissors and other sharp tools should not meet the device or the attachments.

-- Sharp tools should not be used near any parts of the equipment.
+- Do not use sharp tools near any part of the equipment.

-- Once the equipment is returned, the data are analyzed, and then reviewed by a cardiologist.
-Once finalized, a report will be sent to your doctor within 10 business days.
+- Once the equipment is returned, a cardiologist will review and analyze the data.
+The cardiologist will send a report to your doctor within 20 business days.
 Your doctor’s office will notify you of the results.

-Bring all of your medications to your appointment in their original containers, including any vitamins or supplements that you take.
-Wear comfortable clothing and please arrive 15 minutes before your scheduled appointment time.
+Bring a list of all your medications to your appointment, including any vitamins or supplements that you take.
+Wear comfortable clothing and please arrive 15 minutes before your scheduled appointment.

-If you are a man with a hairy chest, you may opt to shave in advance.
+If you have a hairy chest, you may opt to shave in advance.

-It is important to bring the monitor back at the scheduled time; another patient is waiting.
+It is important to bring the monitor back at the scheduled time.
+Other patients are waiting.